The multi-tray worm farm, re-designed from the ground up.

 She breaks new ground in so many ways – sustainability, usability, and style – that i wanted to share some of the thinking that made her what she is.

-When we sat down with our product partners at Maze Products and the design team at Tricycle Developments we agreed on a shared vision to create a worm farm that was simpler to use, beautiful to look at, and that everyone could afford.
-The Volkswagen of the worm farming world, the Volkswormen. (we also agreed that had to be a working title!)
+When we sat down with our product partners at Maze Products and the design team at Tricycle Developments we agreed on a shared vision to create a worm farm that was simpler to use, beautiful to look at, and one everyone could afford.
+The Volkswagen of the worm farming world, the Volkswormen of you will. (we also agreed that had to be a working title!)

 After rotating the trays, the lower full tray has maximum volume until the worms migrate upwards into the tray above.
 The weight of the higher tray (as it fills with food, worms and castings) pushes itself down, compacting the castings in the lower tray which in turn encourages any stragglers to migrate up to the aerated food fest above.

 By designing in this shape shifting functionality we can we can ship more farms per shipping palette while still maintaining good food throughput.
-The result is lower costs and less carbon produced in transport, while achieving food processing parit with the larger imported product we are replacing (while using much less plastic and resources in its production, win!).
+The result is lower costs and less carbon produced in transport, while achieving food processing parity with the larger imported product we are replacing (while using much less plastic and resources in its production).

 Trick my worm ride

-To make sure everyone could afford a Farm we crafted a strategy to provide a perfectly functional base unit with optional features, like legs and tubes, for residents who really want them.
+To make sure everyone could afford a Farm we crafted a strategy to provide a perfectly functional base unit, with optional features, like legs and tubes, for worm farmers who want or need them.
 This keeps the base price down and also produces less waste – farmers only buy what they really want.
 Plus who doesn't love customising their stuff so it is uniquely their own?

-Trick out your worm ride with coloured lids, plastic or FSC certified legs and an “Auto-flow” tube to run worm juice into anything you like.
+Trick out your worm ride with a coloured lid and wormsaver tray, choose plastic or FSC certified legs and an “Auto-flow” tube to run worm juice into a watering can or anything you like.

-We think this idea has, ahem … legs, so we’ll be adding more options in the future - like watering cans, more colours, a worm well-being monitor and more.
+We think this idea has, ahem … legs, so we’ll be adding more options in the future - like watering cans, additional colours, a worm well-being monitor and more.